upbound/docs/content/xp-arch-framework/architecture/architecture-baseline-multi.md

 **Tradeoffs:**

-- It is hard to estimate how this impacts your control plane footprint, since that's heavily dependent on how strongly your organization has adopted cloud accounts to group/segment your cloud resource usage.
+- It's hard to estimate how this impacts your control plane footprint, since that's heavily dependent on how strongly your organization has adopted cloud accounts to group/segment your cloud resource usage.

 ### Performance Requirements